-The Central Florida Transportation Planning Group (formerly the Central Florida Traffic Data Users Group) meets three times a year to provide presentations on trending transportation topics such as travel demand modeling, revolutionary technologies, transportation system/demand management, urban design, policy and growth management and other relevant transportation planning topics.
+The Central Florida Transportation Planning Group (formerly the Central Florida Traffic Data Users Group) meets four times a year to provide presentations on trending transportation topics such as travel demand modeling, revolutionary technologies, transportation system/demand management, urban design, policy and growth management and other relevant transportation planning topics.
 The sessions are brown-bag lunch format and are open for anyone to attend.
 No RSVP is required.
-Please note our new meeting location below:
+Please note our meeting location below:

 Central Florida Expressway Authority

 4974 ORL Tower Road, Orlando, Florida 32807

 from 11:30 a.m. to 2:00 p.m.

 The CFTPG Meetings are guided by a volunteer board which includes members from a wide spectrum of the transportation industry who provide input on relevant meeting topics and speakers.
 Current board members are listed below.